spiffe/tornjak/docs/config-tornjak-server.md

     spire_socket_path = "unix:///tmp/spire-server/private/api.sock" # socket to communicate with SPIRE server

     http { # required block
-	    port = 10080 # if HTTP enabled, opens HTTP listen port at container port 10080 }
+	    port = 10000 # if HTTP enabled, opens HTTP listen port at container port 10080 }

-    https {
+    https { # optional, recommended block
         port = 10443 # if enabled, opens HTTPS listen port at container port 10443 cert = "sample-keys/tls.pem" # path of certificate for TLS
         key = "sample-keys/key.pem" # path of keys for TLS
-        ca = "sample-keys/userCA.pem" # [optional, enables mTLS] User CA
+        client_ca = "sample-keys/userCA.pem" # [optional, enables mTLS] User CA
     }

 }
 ```

-We have three connection types that can be opened by the server simultaneously: HTTP, TLS, and mTLS.
-At least one must be enabled, or the program will exit immediately.
-If one connection crashes, the error is logged, and the others will still run.
-When all crash, the Tornjak server exits and the container terminates.
+We have two connection types that can be opened by the server simultaneously: HTTP and HTTPS.
+HTTP is always enabled, and requires a port configuration.
+The HTTPS connection is optional, but recommended for production use case.
+When HTTPS is enabled, the HTTP connection will redirect to the HTTPS URL.

-If a specific section is omitted or not enabled, that connection will not be created.
-If all are omitted or disabled, the program will exit immediately with an appropriate error log.
+Under the HTTPS block, the fields `port`, `cert`, and `key` are required and enable TLS connection.
+To enable mTLS, you must additionally include the `client_ca` field.

 For examples on enabling TLS and mTLS connections, please see [our TLS and mTLS documentation](../sample-keys/README.md).